 Schedule, syllabus and examination date

-Gynaecology and Obstetrics, Paediatrics, Child Psychiatry, Pharmacology, Pathology, Clinical Biochemistry, Medical Genetics, Medical ethics, Behavioural Sciences, Public Health and General Practice.
-The course in Anatomy and Physiology is only applicable for Norwegian students V-12, V-13, V-14, H-12 and H-13.
+Gynaecology and Obstetrics, Paediatrics, Child Psychiatry, Pharmacology, Pathology, Clinical Biochemistry, Medical Genetics, Medical Ethics, Behavioural Sciences, Public Health and General Practice.

 Upon completion of this module the student should have acquired basic theoretical knowledge and practical skills in paediatrics and in obstetrics and gynaecology.
-Further the student should have theoretical knowledge about the most common pathological processes in obstetrics, gynaecology and paediatrics, and have acquired an understanding of the diagnostic processes, and growth and development from the time of birth to adolescene.
+In addition, the student should also have theoretical knowledge about the most common pathological processes in obstetrics, gynaecology and paediatrics, and have acquired an understanding of the diagnostic processes, and growth and development from the time of birth to adolescence.
 The student should have acquired knowledge and skills in basic paediatric pharmacology and principles of drug treatment in clinical situations in gynaecology and obstetrics.

-At the end of the module the student should be able to make use of medical genetic knowledge in the clinical situations, counseling for family planning, pregnancy, perinatal period, infancy, and childhood.
-The student should know leading explanations for inequity in health globally, and be able to identify dominant policies and suggest solutions.
-The student should through the course see the relevance of global health knowledge for health practitioners working in an increasingly interconnected world.
+At the end of the module the student should be able to make use of medical genetic knowledge in clinical situations, and in counselling concerning family planning, pregnancy, the perinatal period, infancy, and childhood.
+The student should be aware of leading explanations for inequities in health on a global scale, and be able to identify dominant policies and suggest solutions.
+Upon completion of the course, the student should also see the relevance of global health knowledge for health practitioners working in an increasingly interconnected world.

 Closed professional degree

 Formal prerequisite knowledge